RHEcosystemAppEng/kong-discovery/gateway-multizone/kong-vm.md

   - 5682: HTTPS rest API and GUI
   - 5685: gRPC for remote CP to connect to the Global CP

-- download the Kuma Mesh CLI
+- download the Kuma Mesh CLI (this might change the home folder permissions, confirm it is 700)

 curl -L https://docs.konghq.com/mesh/installer.sh | sh -